canonical/ubuntu-pro-docs/account-problems.rst

 This error occurs when the email with the validation link is scanned by some anti-malware tools.
 To resolve it, add the domain @login.ubuntu.com in your anti-malware allowlist so that the email validation link is not opened and invalidated before you can use it.

+Before you can reattempt to validate your email, contact our Customer Success team to request that we manually unlock your account: find the original "Welcome to Ubuntu Pro" message we sent you, and contact the Customer Success team with the details provided.
+If you cannot find the welcome message, go to `https://ubuntu.com/ <https://ubuntu.com/>`_ and ask for Customer Success contact details using the LiveChat service.

 .. _portal-access-problems:

 Portal access